RegardsOss/regards-backend/rs-cloud/README.md

 # REGARDS cloud

+REGARDS is still under development. **This version is a beta version**.

 This is the microservice infrastructure repository.
 It manages :
 * System gateway (relying on Netflix Zuul),
 * System authentication (relying on Spring OAuth2),